Bangkok tells young people to keep minds off sex on Valentine's Day

 "Better to put your minds at ease," Pirapong added.
 "Don't obsess over something inappropriate for your age."

-Predominantly Buddhist Thailand remains mostly conservative despite its reputation as a hotspot for gay bars, nightclubs and massage parlous.
+Predominantly Buddhist Thailand remains mostly conservative despite its reputation as a hotspot for gay bars, nightclubs and massage parlours.

-This year, an administration worried over the spike in teenage pregnancies has made available 3.5 million condoms in 68 healthcare centers and 10 city hospitals.
+This year, an administration worried over the spike in teenage pregnancies has made available 3.5 million condoms in 68 healthcare centres and 10 city hospitals.

 Thailand's health ministry also plans to install condom vending machines in high schools, said Sophon Mekthon, who heads the ministry's disease control department.